 The increasing penetration of electronic immobilisers across the Australian fleet has made a major contribution to improving the nation's theft performance.
-Nationally almost eight in 10 vehicles are protected by an engine immobiliser6.
+Nationally more than eight in 10 vehicles are protected by an engine immobiliser4.

 In most parts of the nation there has been a distinct shift in offenders' methods towards: